Using Airtable as a Jekyll website database

 folder approach, most

-attribute names present in your _data
+changes.
+If you stick with the attribute names present in your _data

 Okay, Let’s go!